-In addition to unlawful kickback arrangements, improper self-referrals are another major area of fraud and abuse in the healthcare industry.
-The physician self-referral law ("Stark law") prohibits a physician from referring a Medicare or Medicaid patient for certain types of healthcare services (called "designated health services" or "DHS") to an entity with which the physician (or the physician's immediate family member) has a financial relationship, unless a specific exception applies.
+In addition to unlawful kickback arrangements, improper selfreferrals are another major area of fraud and abuse in the healthcare industry.
+The physician self-referral law ("Stark law" - link to statute) prohibits a physician from referring a Medicare or Medicaid patient for certain types of healthcare services (called "designated health services" or "DHS") to an entity that the physician (or the physician's immediate family member) has a financial relationship with, unless a specific exception applies.